 If an excise is not paid within 30 days from the issue date, the Collector will send a late bill (demand), with a fee of $10.
 In addition, interest will accrue on the overdue bill at an annual rate of 12% from the day after the due date.

 If the late bill is not paid within 14 days, the Collector may issue a warrant to the Deputy Tax Collector or an appointed agent.
 The Deputy Tax Collector issues a warrant notice at a cost of $22.
-If there is still no response, a final warrant will be delivered or exhibited to the taxpayer at his/her residence or workplace at a fee of $17.
+If there is still no payment, a final warrant will be delivered or exhibited to the taxpayer at his/her residence or workplace at a fee of $17.
 All interest and penalties will be clearly stated on the bill.
 These penalties were set by state law in July 2003.
 Finally, the bill will be reported to the MA Registry of Motor Vehicles, where an RMV fee will be assessed and license and registration of the owner will be tagged non-renew status.

 If an owner of a motor vehicle thinks that he/she is entitled to an adjustment of his/her excise bill, it is strongly recommended that he/she pay the bill in full, then contact the Assessors Office for an application for abatement.
 Although payment of a bill is not a precondition for an abatement, an owner risks incurring late fees and penalties if an abatement is not granted.